-Mr. Evarts expressed a willingness to lef the Judge Campbell said that as the Commission had excluded the evidence they had nothing to add to the argument presented.
-On motion of Mr. Hoar, the doors were then closed, and the Commission resumed its secret taken till 7 P. M. The Commission remained in session until 8.57 P. M., when, on motion of Mr. Edmunds, an adjournment to 4 P. M. tomorrow was or-The following is the text of the resolution offered by Senator Morton, and adopted by the Electoral Commission by a vote of 8 to 7.
+Mr. Evarts expressed a willingness to let the case stand as it new stood.

+Judge Campbell said that as the Commission had excluded the evidence they had nothing to add to the argument presented.
+On motion of Mr. Hoar, the doors were then closed, and the Commission resumed its secret tion offered by Senator Morton, and adopted by the Electoral Comprission by a vote of 8 to 7.